 A new set of unlimited jurisdiction policy files are available for download.
-Although the old policy files continue to work with all current releases, after installing IBM SDK for Java, V7 service refresh 4, you should plan to update to the new policy files before 2014.
+Although the old policy files continue to work with all current releases, after installing IBM SDK, Java Technology Edition, Version 7 service refresh 4, you should plan to update to the new policy files before 2014.
 This activity is necessary ahead of the expiry of the certificates that sign these policy files.
 For more information, see IBM SDK policy files.

 Use of java.util.* package and classes

 The SDK now uses the Oracle implementation of the java.util.* package, including all classes within the package.
 Earlier releases of the SDK used customized versions of the Apache Harmony class libraries.
 This change establishes a common implementation point for the java.util.* package, enabling consistent performance and behavior characteristics across Java implementations.
 Existing applications are expected to function without problems.
 However, if testing exposes any issues, contact your IBM service representative.